 Ohio Means Jobs

-- Financial Assistance may be available for those that qualify through your local Ohio Means Jobs (OMJ) agency.
+- Financial Assistance may be available for those who qualify through your local Ohio Means Jobs (OMJ) agency.
 Students must work directly with OMJ to apply.
 Additional Information